seahorn/clam/README.md

     }
 ```

-The special thing about the above LLVM bitecode is the existence of
+The special thing about the above LLVM bitcode is the existence of
 `@verifier.assume` instructions.
 For instance, the instruction
 `@verifier.assume(i1 %crab_2)` indicates that `%i.0` is between 0 and
 10 at the loop header.
 Also, `@verifier.assume(i1 %crab_23)` indicates
 that the result of the load instruction at block `loop.exit` is
 between 0 and 5.

-# Known limitations of the translation from bitecode to Crab CFG #
+# Known limitations of the translation from bitcode to Crab CFG #

 - Translation only covers integers and we use unlimited integers so no
   machine arithmetic is considered.